-This story was originally published February 19, 2019
+A version of this story was originally published February 19, 2019.
+It has been updated.

 Seeing your baby for the first time is an amazing experience for any parent.
 For most parents, the months preceding this meeting were probably spent imagining what the baby was experiencing inside the womb, trying to paint a realistic picture on top of that two-dimensional black and white ultrasound photo.